mpalmer/ddns-sd/README.md

 of this data, beyond some simple [key-value semantics](https://tools.ietf.org/html/rfc6763#section-6.3).

-To set a `TXT` record for a service registration, you must set sub-labels of `org.discourse.service._<service>.tags`, where the remaining portion of the label is the key, and the label's value is the value of the attribute.
+To set a `TXT` record for a service registration, you must set sub-labels of `org.discourse.service._<service>.tag`, where the portion of the label after `..._<service>.tag.` is the key, and the label's value is the value of the attribute.
 For example, if you wanted to set keys `foo=bar` and `baz=wombat`, you would set the following labels:

 * `org.discourse.service._<service>.tag.foo = bar`
 * `org.discourse.service._<service>.tag.baz = wombat`

+Leaving the value of the label blank indicates an empty value.
 If you wish to set any "Attribute present, with no value" tags, use the `org.discourse.service._<service>.tags` label, where each tag name is separated by a newline (`0x0a`).